 Addiction & Recovery

-Our Emergency Department and inpatient services also provide evaluation for and treatment of opioid use disorder for patients experiencing medical emergencies or requiring hospital admission.
-If you feel you are suffering from a medical emergency related to opioid use, the Barton Emergency Department is open 24 hours.
+Our Emergency Department and inpatient services also provide evaluation for and treatment of substance use disorder for patients experiencing medical emergencies or requiring hospital admission.
+If you feel you are suffering from a medical emergency related to substance use, the Barton Emergency Department is open 24 hours a day.

 Cal Hospital CompareOpioid Care Honor Roll